annminn104/Angular-Template/.github/pull_request_template.md

 - [x] I have tested my changes and they pass all relevant tests.
 - [x] I have checked the formatting and code style of my changes.
 - [x] I have added necessary comments to the code for better understanding (if applicable).
+- [x] I have ensured my changes are compatible with mobile view (if applicable).
+- [x] I have considered impact on performance (if applicable).
+- [x] I have correctly implemented module design principles (if applicable).

 **Changes Made**
 List down the key changes made in this pull request: